 The safest method to extract data from a damaged Android device is to connect an external display via a USB-C to HDMI dongle.
-If your screen’s touchscreen functionality doesn’t work either, you’ll also need to connect a keyboard and mouse.
+In most cases, you’ll also need to connect a keyboard and mouse to control the device.

-It’s not feasible to recover files from a completely dead Android device, at least not without help from a data recovery professional.
+It’s not feasible to recover files from a completely dead Android device, at least not without replacing the display or help from a data recovery professional.

 Extract data with a USB-C dongle and external display

 The good news is that many mid-range and high-end Android smartphones and tablets are starting to support display-out over USB-C. A handful of manufacturers, including Samsung, HUAWEI, and Motorola, also offer a full-fledged desktop mode when you connect your phone to an external display.
 But even among those brands that don’t offer this feature, many will clone your smartphone’s display to an external monitor or TV when plugged in.

 Assuming your phone is one of the many compatible with USB video-out, you’ll simply need a USB-C to HDMI adapter along with an HDMI cable.
 On top of that, if your Android’s touchscreen functionality is also broken, you’ll need to connect a keyboard and mouse.
 In that case, pick up a multi-port USB-C dongle that includes both HDMI and full-sized USB ports.
 Once you have everything, follow these steps:

 - Connect the USB-C end of the dongle or adapter to your damaged Android device.